Basic Data Types

 Many API methods require you to specify an instance of the ledger, with the data retrieved being considered up-to-date as of that particular version of the shared ledger.
 The commands that accept a ledger version all work the same way.
 There are three ways you can specify which ledger you want to use:

-1. Specify a ledger by its Ledger Index in the ledger_index parameter.
+parameter.
 Each closed ledger has a ledger index that is 1 higher than the previous ledger.
-(The very first ledger had ledger index 1.)
+(The very first ledger had ledger index 1.) - Specify a ledger by its Hash value in the

-• current for the server's current working version of the ledger.
+for the server's current working version of the ledger.

-There is also a deprecated ledger parameter which accepts any of the above three formats.
+parameter which accepts any of the above three formats.
 Do not use this parameter; it may be removed without further notice.

-If you do not specify a ledger, the current (in-progress) ledger is chosen by default.
-If you provide more than one field specifying ledgers, the deprecated ledger field is used first if it exists, falling back to ledger_hash.
-The ledger_index field is ignored unless neither of the other two are present.
+(in-progress) ledger is chosen by default.
+If you provide more than one field specifying ledgers, the deprecated ledger

 Note: Do not rely on this default behavior for specifying a ledger; it is subject to change.
 Always specify a ledger version in the request if you can.